Enable debugging output in the web front end APP_DEBUG=false ## The base url of the HelpSpot application (without a trailing slash) APP_URL=https://example.org ## Database type mysql or mssql DB_CONNECTION=mysql ## The DNS name or IP of the database server DB_HOST=localhost ## The port for the datab

 Secondary Portals

-file as well.
-If the Portal Path is, for example, /var/www/helpspot/public/some-portal
+Secondary portals can optionally use their own .env file as well.
+If the Portal Path is, for example, /var/www/helpspot/public/some-portal, you can add a .env file to that path: /var/www/helpspot/public/some-portal/.env.

-Any items added here will over-ride the settings from the main .env
+Any items added here will over-ride the settings from the main .env file configuration file.

-files are used in secondary portals, it will be important to configure the web server to not serve .env
+If .env files are used in secondary portals, it will be important to configure the web server to not serve .env files if requested.
+Blocking requests for any "dot-file" (files that start with a period) is a common configuration:

 Nginx:

-## Disable access to all dot files, except for ".well-known", ## which is used for SSL generation location ~* /\.(?!well-known\/) { deny all; access_log off; log_not_found off; }
+## Disable access to all dot files, except for ".well-known",

 Apache: